amosnjoroge/buckhill-qa-automation-eng-task/README.md

 > 💬 **Note**
 >
 > These variable have already been configure in the [.env](.env) file.
-However, if you wish to change them, you can do so in the .env file.
+However, if you wish to change them, you can do so in this file.

 ## Running the tests